Skip to main content

 • - — file flag;

-• first three characters of the form rwx — user rights;
+• the first three characters of the form rwx — user rights;

-• second triplet of characters of the form rwx — group rights;
+• the second three characters of the form rwx — group rights;

-• third triplet of symbols of the form rwx- the rights of everyone else who is not a user or a member of the group;
+• the third three characters of the form rwx- the rights of all others who are not users or members of the group;

 • x — execution rights (execute);